succSeeded/ts-2025/colloc_questions/src/question3.typ

 = Filtration problem.
-Deterministic methods of filtration: MA, SMA, EMA, polynomial smoothing.
+Deterministic methods of filtration: MA, SMA, EMA, polynomial smoothing

 == Main methods of reduction to stationary time series

-There are tow types of non-stationarity:
+There are two types of non-stationarity:

-1. Trend
+- Trend;

-2. Nonconsistent dispersion
+- Nonconsistent dispersion.

 If there is a trend, we can use the following methods to standardize the time series: